Mr H Jones

 Miss Monteith’s interests lie predominantly in the arts with a strong focus on a cappella and folk music.
 She is a violinist and singer with many years of experience performing at the Edinburgh Fringe Festival, Queen Elizabeth Hall and the Sage Gateshead.
 She also has a passion for tap dancing and musicals.

-Dr. Nottingham graduated from Brunel University with a BSc in Biology and subsequently studied at Oxford University where he completed a Doctorate in stem cell and developmental biology.
+Dr. Nottingham graduated from the University of Brunel with a BSc in Biology and subsequently studied at the University of Oxford where he completed a Doctorate in stem cell and developmental biology.
 During his final year of his DPhil, he began working for Science and Health Communications, a company that delivered science workshops for gifted and talented pupils.
 This sparked his strong and passionate interest in teaching.
 He was appointed Head of Biology and, later, A-level science coordinator.
 He remained in these posts for four years until moving to the West London Free School in June 2013.

 Away from teaching, Dr Nottingham is a keen squash player and loves to travel (with the aim of visiting a new country every year).